 Nature's Fury (Grades 3 and up) 42 min.
 NEW 3-SCREEN VERSIONWith exciting video footage and photographs, this program explores the many types of severe weather, including tornadoes, hurricanes, thunderstorms and blizzards.
 Download the Teacher's Guide.

-RETIRED BUT AVAILABLEAlthough each of these film titles is over 20 years old and no longer presented to the general public, our film prints remain available to groups who wish to present the lessons they contain to their students.
+RETIRED BUT AVAILABLEAlthough each of these film titles is over 25 years old, a bit scratchy, and no longer presented to the general public, our film prints remain available to groups who wish to present the lessons they contain to their students.

 Celebrations of Winter (All ages, but best for grades 3 and up) 42 min.This exciting wintertime program surrounds the audience with the sights and sounds of the holiday season and describes how people around the world celebrate winter.
 Download the Teacher's Guide.